|Nutrition Facts (per serving)|

-- 1 quart milk
+- 1 to 2 quarts milk

-- 3 Tbsp. plain yogurt
+- 2 to 3 tablespoons plain yogurt

 Pour 1 quart of milk into a casserole dish and add 3 tablespoons of plain yogurt.

-Place in a warm (100 degree F.) oven with the heat off.
+Place in a warm (100 F) oven with the heat off.
 Let it sit overnight.

-Set an electric heating pad at medium temperature and place in the bottom of a cardboard box with a lid.
+Set an electric heating pad at medium temperature and place it in the bottom of a cardboard box with a lid.
 (A large shoebox works well.)

 Place in the sun on a warm (not too hot) summer day and let sit 4 to 5 hours.
 Watch it to make sure it is not shaded as the sun moves.

-On the back of a wood-stove
+Using the Back of a Wood-Stove

 Add 1 cup starter to 2 quarts milk and let it sit, loosely covered with a dish towel, on the back of the cooling wood range overnight.